 Simply put, the Sole E95 is a beast of an elliptical.
-It’s not a compact option with a length of over 80 inches, but if you do choose to buy, you’re getting a well-built machine.
+It’s not a compact elliptical with a length of over 80 inches, but if you do choose to buy, you’re getting a well-built machine.

 The frame is sturdy, endowed with a heavy elliptical of nearly 30 pounds, and a weight limit of 400 pounds exceeds a lot of industry standards.
 Most customer reviews say the machine functions smoothly, quietly, and efficiently.
 However, keep in mind that this machine might be difficult to move due to its increased size and footprint.

 I think this is one of the model’s strengths.
-First of all, the presence of 20 resistance levels allows you to change the intensity of your workout with ease, bringing HIIT workouts into the equation.
+First of all, the presence of 20 resistance levels allows you to change the intensity of your workout with ease, bringing HIIT elliptical workouts into the equation.

 The foot pedals are cushioned and can also be adjusted to 10 different positions to maximize comfort during your workout.
 They also have an inward slope that’s meant to remove pressure from your lower body joints as you exercise.